volkantagal-g/voltranjs/README.md

 #### webpackConfiguration

 You can add your webpack configuration.
-They will be merged with the voltran configs.
+They will be merged with the piramites configs.

 #### sassResources